agkozak/llm-prompts/README.md

 3. Create a three-column table:
 	1. Left column: Original Text
 	2. Middle column: Revised Text
-	3. Right column: Changes (i.e, please compare the Original Text to the Revised Text and display only the changes)
+	3. Right column: Changes (i.e., please compare the Original Text to the Revised Text and display only the changes)
 4. At the end, invite me to submit another passage for editing.

 Copy: